chx93965/Restaurant-Management-System/README.md

 ## Lessons Learned

-One important lesson learned from building this application is the importance of properly designing the system architecture before jumping into implementation.
+One important lesson learned from building this application is properly designing the system architecture before jumping into implementation.
 Without a solid design, making changes later—especially to the database schema—can become extremely difficult and time-consuming.

 For example, in the initial design, the `user` table included a field to indicate the restaurant a user owns.
 Later, we realized that an owner may manage multiple restaurants.
 This required us to normalize the schema and introduce a new table to map users to restaurant IDs.
 This change significantly impacted how the backend was structured.